 Eric Dusenbery (B.A.
 Cinema & Photography, Southern Illinois University) utilizes the power of the still photograph and frequently uses the traditions of the large format film camera for editorial assignments, documentary and commissioned projects.
 His photography has been widely exhibited and his work has appeared in numerous national publications.
 He is also a speaker, an award-winning journalist and author/photographer of two books.

-Photography - Commissions - docuMINUTEaries Multimedia - Branding campaigns and media projects - Lectures, workshops - Exhibits
+Photography - Commissions - Multimedia - Media projects - Lectures, workshops - Exhibits - Writing

 - Rural history and lifestyle